MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/configure-wdac-managed-installer.md

 In order to enable trust for the binaries laid down by managed installers, the Enabled: Managed Installer option must be specified in your WDAC policy.
 This can be done by using the [Set-RuleOption cmdlet](/powershell/module/configci/set-ruleoption) with Option 13.

-Below are steps to create a WDAC policy which allows Windows to boot and enables the managed installer option.
+Below are steps to create a WDAC policy that allows Windows to boot and enables the managed installer option.

 1. Copy the DefaultWindows_Audit policy into your working folder from C:\Windows\schemas\CodeIntegrity\ExamplePolicies\DefaultWindows_Audit.xml